SPECIALISMS

 Police Misconduct

-Steven is frequently instructed to advise on all aspects of Police Misconduct on behalf of Police Officers and Police Authorities.
+Steven specialises in all aspects of Police Misconduct and is instructed to advise on behalf of Police Officers and Police Authorities.

 He regularly represents Police Officers and Police Authorities at Misconduct Hearings, Police Appeal Tribunals, and in Judicial Review proceedings.